German Ethics Council: Annual Conferences

 Once a year, a public annual conference of the German Ethics Council takes place in Berlin; together with external experts, the German Ethics Council advises and discusses in a full-day event on its current topics.
-Conference topics of the last years were: Steep Prices – Speedy Recovery?
+Conference topics of the last years were: Loneliness – Existential Experience and Societal Challenge (2024), One Health: Health for All and Everything?
+(2023), Steep Prices – Speedy Recovery?
 Towards Fair Pricing of Expensive Medicines (2022), To Your Health!
 Dimensions of Nutritional Responsibility (2021), Care – Robot – Ethics.
 Ethical Challenges in the Technologisation of Care (2019), Human Dignity in Our Hands – Challenges from New Technologies (2018), Autonomous systems.
 How intelligent machines are changing us (2017), Access to the human genome.
 New possibilities and their ethical evaluation (2016), The quantified human – big data and health (2015).

 Bioethics Forums

 In addition, the Council organizes a series of public evening events in Berlin called Bioethics Forums.
 These events, usually introduced by guest lecturers, aim at publicly discussing concrete biopolitical issues.
-Topics of the last years were: Good to Know?
+Topics of the last years were: Reproductive Medicine and Debate Culture (2024), Patient-Oriented Data Use (2023), Good to Know?
 On the Responsible Use of Non-Invasive Prenatal Testing (NIPT) (2022), Triage – Prioritising Intensive Care Resources under Pandemic Conditions (2021), Who First?
 Allocation of Vaccines against SARS-CoV-2 (2020), Transgender Identity in Children and Adolescents (2020), Advantages and disadvantages of opt-out organ donation (2018), Rare diseases (2018), Egg donation abroad and the consequences of this practice in Germany (2017), Antibiotic resistance (2016), Disease mongering (2015), People with disabilities – a challenge for hospitals (2014).

+Further Events

+Further formats include: conferences that take place annually in autumn and are organised at different locations, for example in Erfurt in 2023 on the topic of „Lost in “Metaverse’’?
+On the Intertwining of Real and Digital Worlds“; hearings with experts, usually in the course of preparing Opinions; online events, for example in December 2023 on the topic of „AI in the Classroom – Ethical Questions on ChatGPT and Similar Applications“.

 Members

 The German Ethics Council consists of 26 members who shall exercise their office in person and independently.
-They may not belong either to the Federal Parliament or the federal government or to a federal states’ parliament or government respectively.
+They may not belong either to the Federal Parliament or the Federal Government or to a Federal States’ Parliament or Government respectively.
 They represent scientific, medical, theological, ethical, social, economic and legal concerns in a particular way and ensure a variety of ethical approaches and a pluralist spectrum of opinions.
 The members are appointed for a period of four years.
 A one-time reappointment is possible.
 If a member resigns prematurely, a new member is appointed for four years.